-The “real” residents had clubs for sailing, skiing, bicycling and reading.
+The “real” condo residents had clubs for sailing, skiing, bicycling and reading.
 I joined the book club which met twice a month.
 Hubby was always too tired to go.
-I went alone and returned to a husband asleep.
+I went alone and returned home to a husband asleep.

 Near the condo was an upscale deco lounge.
 It had an authentic retro jukebox and the bartender could make a real Singapore sling.
-Before the book club meeting, I stopped there, sat at the bar, and sipped my one Singapore Sling allowance.
+Before book club meetings, I stopped there, sat at the bar, and sipped my one Singapore Sling allowance.
 The mellow melodies of the jukebox comforted as I enjoyed the bar’s cozy cocoon.
-Its subdued lighting and my mirrored reflection between the multicolored liquor bottles assured me I was a woman, mature but a woman.
+Its subdued lighting and my mirrored reflection between the multicolored liquor bottles assured me, I was a woman, mature but a woman.
 The music played to my past's memory recordings as I sipped.

 One evening, my purse resting in front of me on the bar, the mirror revealed a man’s entrance.
 He adjusted his eyes to the dimmed light, looked about and sat next to me.
 He ordered Pappy’s bourbon, neat.
 While he waited for his drink, he turned to me, smiled, looked from my purse to my wedding ring and asked.

 “How does a husband allow a beautiful wife to sit alone in a bar?”